CloudEngineHub/Human2LocoMan/README.md

     --wandb \
     --wandb_name name_for_wandb_experiment
 ```
-#### Quick Start: Finetune Our HuggingFace Models with Our Data
+#### Quick Start: Finetune Our Pretrained Models with Our Data from Hugging Face
-To get started right away, you may use the pretrained models and datasets we provide to try training yourself.
-The script below creates a vitual environment from scratch, downloads the example model and data, and launches training to finetune the pretrained model on our LocoMan data.
+To get started quickly, you can use the pretrained models and datasets we provide to run your own training.
+The script below sets up a virtual environment from scratch, downloads the example model and dataset, and launches training to finetune the pretrained model on our LocoMan data.

-Before training, You may need to check the configurations in the downloaded config file (e.g. `toy_collect_config.json`) and properly configure the MXT network for training.
-Specifically, modify `embodiments.yaml` and `transformer_trunk.yaml` at `algos/detr/models/mxt_definitions/configs/` as needed.
-All fields in `transformer_trunk.yaml` should be consistent with `/policy_config/transformer_args` in the `json` file.
-Though the tokenizers / detokenizers will be retrained while finetuning, we recommend setting the parameters in `embodiments.yaml` according to `/policy_config/embodiment_args_dict`; however, the fields `action_head/<modality_name>/action_horizon` can be simultaneously modified to be any fixed chunk size you like.
+Before training, check the configurations in the downloaded config file (e.g., `toy_collect_config.json`) and adjust the MXT network as needed.
+Specifically, modify `embodiments.yaml` and `transformer_trunk.yaml` located in `algos/detr/models/mxt_definitions/configs/`.
+All fields (except `dropout`) in `transformer_trunk.yaml` should be consistent with `/policy_config/transformer_args` in the pretraining `json` file.
+In `embodiments.yaml`, ensure that `output_dim` for `locoman/tokenizer` and `input_dim` for `locoman/action_head` match those of `human/tokenizer` and `human/action_head` in the `json` file, respectively.

 ```bash
 cd ~ && git clone https://github.com/chrisyrniu/Human2LocoMan.git && \